pypa/packaging.python.org/source/prerequisites.rst

 Prerequisites for Creating Packages
 ==========================

 In order to create or install packages, you must have pip, setuptools and wheel installed.
-The section below describe the steps to installation.
+The section below describe the steps for installation.

 Install pip, setuptools and wheel
 =================================